xkevinlu/my-gridsome-site/blog/0516-bayes-theorem.md

 It then follows that out of the 47 total times Shannon invited someone to watch Netflix, only 9 of them were with someone she wanted to chill with.
 Given that she invites you watch Netflix, there's only a 9/47 = ~19% chance that means she wants to chill.

-**Thus, if Shannon invites you to watch Netflix, you're probably just watching Netflix.**
+### Conclusion: If Shannon invites you to watch Netflix, you're probably just watching Netflix.

 ----
-Realistically, the chance of chill is typically not independent and random, and is heavily correlated with prior interactions.
+<sub>Realistically, the chance of chill is typically not independent and random, and is heavily correlated with prior interactions.
 You may have other signals or reasons to believe Shannon is interested.
 In a future post, we will look at independence and what happens when we factor in additional information.*

-**Results not guaranteed*
+<sub>*Results not guaranteed

 Learn more about Bayes' theorem:
 [Bayes Theorem - 3blue1brown](https://www.youtube.com/watch?v=HZGCoVF3YvM)